joedeveloper55/httpglue/README.md

 Excluding exceptions, the entire api defines only five classes: WsgiApp, AsgiApp, Headers, Request and Response.
 The WsgiApp object has only 5 public methods; The AsgiApp object has only 9 public methods.
 The Headers, Request, and Response objects are just plain old python objects.

 There are no dependencies on any third party libraries.
 The standard library is all that is required.
 It is 100% pure python.
 It will work wherever you have a recent enough (3.6 or greater) python installation without any hassle.
+The maintainers are commited to following [semvar](https://semver.org/) conventions to keep your builds reliable and predictable.

 httpglue also pushes explicitness and transparency to their limits.